Common Purse and Property

 Typical housing is in apartment buildings, with each family assigned its own living space and bedrooms.
 Everyone has the same basic furnishings, with most living areas containing a table and chairs, a simple sofa, and a kitchen area.
-Single members usually have a family assigned to them for mutual support, in which case the single person has her own bedroom but shares the living space and family activities.
+Single members usually have a family assigned to them for mutual support, in which case the single person has his or her own bedroom but shares the living space and family activities.
 Many of the larger settlements have common buildings, such as a dining hall, laundry, and elementary school.

 Several times a week, we all get together for a common meal.
 We consider common meals – enjoyed outside at every opportunity – to be an important and joyful part of church community life.
 We often have visitors eating with us, especially at Saturday dinner.
 At a mealtime, you may hear group singing or stories being read.
 It’s around common meals that we also celebrate occasions such as birthdays, anniversaries, and major holidays, such as Thanksgiving, Christmas, and Easter.
 Every time we come together to eat is a time of thanksgiving and fellowship.